tempesta-tech/webshield/WIKI.md

 This ensures that users are not blocked longer than necessary, while still maintaining protection during an active attack.

 ## Detectors

-Each iteration, the detectors fetch database access log data and compare it with the previous results.
-If a detector notices an unusual rise in traffic — for instance, if the current batch of top users generates a total RPS 10× higher than the previous one — users with high RPS should be blocked.
-Since we have multiple detectors, we can use all of them to analyze traffic in different ways.
+### Common Sense

+In each iteration, the detectors fetch database access log data and validate the model.
+If a detector detects an unusual rise in traffic, the corresponding users should be blocked.
+Since multiple detectors are available, all of them can be used to analyze traffic in different ways.

+### Model – Aggressive Rise

+The model defines the algorithm detectors use to identify aggressive users who are likely to be blocked.

+The **Aggressive Rise** model operates by comparing user access logs over different time periods—for example, using a step of one hour—to detect sharp increases in traffic from clients that were previously quiet.
+Each detector has a configuration variable `*[DETECTOR_NAME]_DIFFERENCE_MULTIPLIER*`, which determines how many times the traffic must increase compared to the previous iteration to be considered aggressive.
+Additionally, the `BLOCKING_WINDOW_DURATION_SEC` parameter defines the time interval over which users are fetched.

+Assume the current time is `2025-01-01 02:00:00`, and we have:

+* `BLOCKING_WINDOW_DURATION_SEC = 3600` (1 hour)
+* `DETECTOR_JA5T_RPS_DIFFERENCE_MULTIPLIER = 10`

+In this case, the `JA5T_DETECTOR` should fetch top active users that exceed the detector's threshold from the following two time intervals:

+* **GroupA**: \[2025-01-01 00:00:00 – 2025-01-01 01:00:00)
+* **GroupB**: \[2025-01-01 01:00:00 – 2025-01-01 02:00:00)

+The detector then compares users in both groups and identifies those whose RPS (requests per second) increased more than **10 times** in GroupB compared to GroupA.
+If such users are found — they are blocked.

+Currently, **Aggressive Rise** is the only model, and all detectors use it.

 ### Floating Thresholds
 The thresholds of detectors can be initialized with default values.
 WebShield is able to automatically adapt to the current situation.